ibm-cloud-docs/virtual-servers/vsi_managing_dedicated.md

 # Managing dedicated hosts and instances
 {: #managing-virtual-servers}

-The Device Details page is where you manage your dedicated host and instances, track your support tickets and monitor your host’s availability.
+The Device Details page is where you manage your dedicated host and instances, track your support tickets, and monitor your host’s availability.
 You can access and view your dedicated host instances two ways from the Device List—as part of their host or as an individual instance.
 {:shortdesc}

 ## Host Configuration tab
 You can perform several tasks from the **Configuration** tab for the dedicated host, including manage your dedicated host instances.
 Under the Actions drop-down menu, you can rename the host or cancel it.
-All assigned dedicated host instances must be cancelled or migrated first before a host can be cancelled, otherwise an error message is received.
+All assigned dedicated host instances must be canceled or migrated first before a host can be canceled, otherwise an error message is received.

-Notes can be kept on the host and its instances, for example, Migration from myDallasHost to myTorHost is scheduled for XX/XX/XXXX.
-The General, System and Network frames of the page provide you with at-a-glance details about the host.
+Notes can be kept on the host and its instances; for example, Migration from myDallasHost to myTorHost is scheduled for XX/XX/XXXX.
+The General, System, and Network frames of the page provide you with at-a-glance details about the host.
 Note that the Storage frame refers to local storage capacity.

 The Instances frame contains the instances assigned to a specific host, as well as the ability to add instances to the host.
 Click on the Actions menu for an instance to do the following to it: